Transformers: Cybertron: Cybertron Decepticons

-Trapped within an energon sun at the conclusion of Energon, Megatron (Master Megatron) was freed from his imprisonment when the sun collapsed into the massive black hole that threatened Cybertron.
+Trapped within an energon star at the conclusion of Energon, Megatron (Master Megatron) was freed from his imprisonment when the star collapsed into the massive black hole that threatened Cybertron.
 Having absorbed the remnants of Unicron's armor and power into his own body, Megatron is now arguably the most powerful Decepticon and seeks to use the power of the Cyber Planet Keys and the black hole to remold the universe in his own image.
 Despite recruiting natives from all the different worlds that the Transformers visited, Megatron was continuously met with failure, but upon his defeat by Metroplex on Gigantion, his Armor of Unicron tapped into the world's Cyber Planet Key and upgraded him into the insanely powerful Galvatron (Master Galvatron).
 He won more battles as Galvatron and stole the completed Omega Lock for many episodes.
 Megatron is a Triple Changer whose vehicle modes are a Batmobile-like dragster for ground travel and a Cybertronian jet for flight.
 He can project devastating electrical blasts from his hands, and his Cyber Key activates many powers, including vehicle-mode thrusters, a claw shield (Death Claw) and his deadly Death Machine Gun, with which he fatally injured Hot Shot, Red Alert and Scattershot.
 He could also combine with Nemesis Breaker to form Dark Claw Mode (Liger Megatron) for a short period of time with a similar Cyber Key power to Optimus Prime's Savage Claw Mode's own Cyber Key Power attack (Liger Death Strike).
 As Galvatron, he retained all his previous powers and abilities and could project and shape dark energy into a sword.
 In his final battle with Optimus Prime, he gained a new transformation in which his back wings/cape formed a cannon on his chest which fired dark electrical energy (Death Cannon).
 His armor can also restore him.